 I looked over the back of the couch to the desk in the den where Ethan sat at his computer working on his screenplay.
 I had always wanted this.
 I wanted to fill my life with a thousand moments just like this, me and my man sharing the same creative space, working, creating, writing side by side, feeding off each other’s imaginative energy.
 I looked back at the book in my hands.

 It was the first thing that was ours.
 This book belonged to both of us.
 Regardless of the content, it would have been a sweet thing to cherish, the first possession we shared.
-But it was more than sweet, it was the divine communicating to me of what my purpose was in this world and once again, weaving that purpose closer, connected to Ethan.
+But it was more than sweet, it was God communicating to me of what my purpose was in this world and once again, weaving that purpose closer, connected to Ethan.

 I smiled knowing that this book was not just from Ethan.